jeremycochoy/sednl/README.md

 ### Linux ###

+Some distributions provide a package.
+For example, on archlinux, you can type `yaourt -S sednl`.

-Installation is simple.
-First, you have to `git clone https://github.com/Zenol/sednl.git`.
+**Installation from sources:** First, you have to `git clone https://github.com/Zenol/sednl.git`.
 Then, create a build directory.
 We will use a _build_ directory in the clone : `cd sednl ; mkdir build`.
 And now, we generate all the makefiles with `cmake ..`.
 Then, you are home, and you can type `make ; sudo make install`.